NumanticSolutions/OpenGazette/README.md

 An example use, is [the conversion](opengazette/gazette_to_csv.py) of a zipped HTML + GIF assets of the gazette directly to a zipped tabular CSV file.

-Additional uses include extraction of exemplary claims or corresponding drawings.
+Additional uses include extraction of the exemplary claims or corresponding drawings.

 <img src="docs/images/2408-open_gazette-get_gifs-01.jpg" width=500px>

-Includes some light-weight [example data](data/) and [documentation](docs/) to get started.
+The repository includes some light-weight [example data](data/) and [documentation](docs/) to get started.

+The [source](/opengazette) includes simple examples and stand alone command line programs.

 ---